Active Student Organization List

 Student Leaders: Meghna Bagchi (firstname.lastname@example.org), Rana Abdu (email@example.com), Aleesa Chua (firstname.lastname@example.org), and Riley Figueroa (email@example.com)

 We explore cultural boundaries in health care and act as a support group.

 Student Leader: Eric Ohlund (firstname.lastname@example.org), Ian Roberson (email@example.com)

 CC Mock Trial is one of the nation's top-ranked collegiate Mock Trial teams.
 We prepare a court case each year to compete in trial simulations at tournaments across the country.
 We learn about trial advocacy, public speaking, and acting by portraying lawyers and witnesses in a courtroom setting.

 Model United Nations (MUN)

-Student Leaders: Mauro Miller (firstname.lastname@example.org), James Hanafee (email@example.com)
+Student Leaders: Grace Rosner (firstname.lastname@example.org) and James Hanafee (email@example.com)

 The Model United Nations Club will encourage understanding in international security, health policy, environmental protection, human rights, and humanitarian aid by researching countries' positions and representing them at collegiate conferences.
 Members of the club will also strive to promote global awareness on campus.